An Online-Learning Approach to Inverse Optimization: Introduction

 Closely related to learning optimization models from observed data is the subject of inverse optimization.
 Here the goal is to find an objective function that renders the observed solutions optimal with respect to the concurrently observed parameter realizations.
-Approaches in this field mostly stem from convex optimization, and they are used for inverse optimal control (\citet{IyengarKang2005,PancheaRamdani2015,MolloyTsaiFordPerez2016}), inverse combinatorial optimization (\citet{BurtonPulleyblankToint1997,BurtonToint1994,BurtonToint1992,SokkalingamAhujaOrlin1999,AhujaOrlin2000}), integer inverse optimization (\citet{Schaefer2009}) and inverse optimization in the presence of noisy data, such as observed decisions that were suboptimal (\citet{AswaniShenSiddiq2018,ChanLeeTerekhov2018}).
+Approaches in this field mostly stem from convex optimization, and they are used for inverse optimal control (\citet{IyengarKang2005,PancheaRamdani2015,MolloyTsaiFordPerez2016}), inverse combinatorial optimization (\citet{BurtonPulleyblankToint1997,BurtonToint1994,BurtonToint1992,SokkalingamAhujaOrlin1999,AhujaOrlin2000}), integer inverse optimization (\citet{Schaefer2009}) and inverse optimization in the presence of noisy data, such as observed decisions that were suboptimal (\citet{AswaniShenSiddiq2018,ChanLeeTerekhov2019}).
+In this paper, we actually do inverse optimization by means of online-learning algorithms.

-All these approaches heavily rely on duality and thus require convexity assumptions both for the feasible region as well as the objectives.
-As such, they cannot deal with more complex, possibly non-convex decision domains.
-This in particular includes the important case of integer-valued decisions (such as yes/no-decisions or, more generally, mixed-integer programming) and also many other non-convex setups (several of which admit efficient linear optimization algorithms).
-Previously, this was only possible when the structure of the feasible set could be beneficially exploited.
-In contrast, our approach does not make any such assumptions and only requires access to a \emph{linear optimization oracle} (in short: \emph{LP oracle}) for the feasible region~$X$.
-Such an oracle is defined as a method which, given a vector $ c \in \R^n $, returns $ \argmax{\sp{c}{x} \mid x \in X} $.

-Also related to our work is inverse reinforcement learning and apprenticeship learning, where the reward function is the target to be learned.
+We remark that our work is also related to inverse reinforcement learning and apprenticeship learning, where the reward function is the target to be learned.
 However, in this case the underlying problem is modelled as a Markov decision process (MDP); see, for example, the results in \citet{SyedSchapire2007} and \citet{ratia2012performance}.
-Typically, the obtained guarantees are of a different form though.
-Similarly, our work is not to be confused with the methods developed in \citet{TaskarChatalbashevKollerGuestrin2005} and \citet{DaumeKhullerPurohitSanders2005}, where online algorithms are used for learning aggregation vectors for edge features in graphs, with inverse optimization as a subroutine to define the update rule.
-In contrast, we do inverse optimization by means of online-learning algorithms, which is basically the reverse setup.
+Typically, the obtained guarantees are therefore of a different form.